openshift/ptp-operator/test/README.md

       failure_threshold: 10
     desc: "The test measures number of PTP time sync faults, and fails if >0"
 ```
-The test suite deploys a ptp events consumer sidecar by default and directly connects to it to access ptp events.
-It is also possible to access the ptp-events api without a side car by using the cloud-events-proxy publisher sidecar directly for debugging.
-The `USE_PTP_EVENT_CONSUMER_SIDECAR` should be set to false in this case.
+The test suite deploys a ptp events consumer sidecar to test events

 ### Cpu Usage test case configuration
 The CPU usage test case will run for the "duration" minutes or until a number (`failure_threshold`) of cpu usage threshold has been reached.